stevesec/mDNS_Discovery/README.md

 ## The Penetration Tester Dilemma

-Penetration Testers get asked a lot: "Where are the hosts on my network that have mDNS enabled?"
-And sometimes we can't give the full answer because either we don't keep a log of the clients that have it, or there is an evergrowing number of hosts on a clients network.
+Penetration Testers get asked a lot: "Where are the hosts on my network that have mDNS enabled?" and we can't always answer that because there is an evergrowing number of hosts on a client's network.

 ## Usage: